Terms and Conditions

 16.3 If any of the provisions of these Terms and Conditions are found to be unlawful, invalid or otherwise unenforceable by any court or other authority, that / those provision(s) shall be deemed severed from the remainder of these Terms and Conditions.
 The remainder of these Terms and Conditions shall be valid and enforceable.

-16.4 No failure or delay by the Seller in exercising any of their rights under these Terms and Conditions means that the Seller have waived that right, and no waiver by the Seller of a breach of any provision of these Terms and Conditions means that the Seller will waive any subsequent breach of the same or any other provision.
+16.4 No failure or delay by the Seller in exercising any of their rights under these Terms and Conditions means that the Seller has waived that right, and no waiver by the Seller of a breach of any provision of these Terms and Conditions means that the Seller will waive any subsequent breach of the same or any other provision.

 17. Governing Law and Jurisdiction

-17.1 These Terms and Conditions (and the Contract) (including any non-contractual matters and obligations arising therefrom or associated therewith) shall be governed by, and construed in accordance with, the laws of England and Wales.
+17.1 These Terms and Conditions (and the Contract) (including any non-contractual matters and obligations arising therefrom or associated therewith) shall be governed by and construed in accordance with, the laws of England and Wales.

 17.2 Any dispute, controversy, proceedings or claim between the Seller and a Buyer relating to these Terms and Conditions (or the Contract) (including any non-contractual matters and obligations arising therefrom or associated therewith) shall fall within the non-exclusive jurisdiction of the courts of England and Wales.